cmdocumentation/housing-affordability-analysis/README.md

 | 55–64     | 46.44%                   | 59.69%                       |
 | 65+       | 46.56%                   | 56.13%                       |

-**Why this matters:** By age 55–64, nearly half of all immigrants (46.44%) achieve low-burden housing (<15%), compared to 59.69% of non-immigrants.
-By 65+, the gap shrinks further (46.56% vs. 56.13%).
+**Why this matters:** Look at ages 55–64.
+Nearly half of all immigrants (46.44%) have low housing costs, compared to about six in ten non-immigrants (59.69%).
+By age 65+, immigrants are even closer to non-immigrants (46.56% vs. 56.13%).

-This pattern suggests immigrants do recover financially over their career span.
-They are not permanently trapped in high-burden situations.
-The early-career gap reflects different starting conditions (lower initial wages, credential recognition barriers, or family circumstances), not permanent disadvantage.
+This tells us something important: immigrants don't get stuck in expensive housing situations forever.
+Their financial stability improves over time.
+We can't say from this data alone whether that improvement comes from higher earnings, moving to cheaper housing, changes in family size, or some other reason, but the pattern is clear: the longer immigrants are in Canada, the more likely they are to reach affordable housing.
+That's a sign of real recovery.

 ---

-### Finding 3: The "Middle Years" (45–54) Show Unexpected Improvement for Immigrants
+### Finding 3: The Mid-Career Turning Point

-A notable inflection point emerges at ages 45–54: immigrant high-burden rates decline 3.73 percentage points (from 23.24% to 19.51%), while non-immigrant rates decline only 1.31 percentage points.
-This suggests immigrants experience accelerated income growth or housing transitions in mid-career.
+Something interesting happens at ages 45–54: immigrant housing costs suddenly drop.
+The percentage of immigrants with high housing burden falls by 3.73 percentage points (from 23.24% to 19.51%), while for non-immigrants it only drops 1.31 percentage points.
+This suggests immigrants hit a turning point in mid-career where their situation improves faster than expected.

 | Age Group | Immigrants (30%+ burden) | Non-Immigrants (30%+ burden) | Change from Prior Age Group |
 |-----------|--------------------------|------------------------------|----------------------------|